GeoPandas vs Standard Pandas for Spatial Data: Safe Coordinate Conversion & CRS Handling

 Context

 Standard pandas DataFrames treat latitude and longitude as isolated numeric columns.
-While sufficient for tabular aggregation, this structure lacks spatial topology awareness.
-It also omits coordinate reference system (CRS) metadata and optimized spatial indexing.
+While sufficient for tabular aggregation, this structure lacks spatial topology awareness, omits coordinate reference system (CRS) metadata, and has no spatial indexing.

-Attempting spatial joins, buffer operations, or distance calculations on raw pandas objects typically triggers TypeError exceptions.
-It frequently produces silently incorrect results due to unprojected coordinates.
+Attempting spatial joins, buffer operations, or distance calculations on raw pandas objects typically triggers TypeError exceptions or produces silently incorrect results due to unprojected coordinates.
 Migrating to a spatial framework requires explicit geometry construction and CRS assignment.
 This prevents downstream projection mismatches.

 Understanding how GeoPandas DataFrames Explained extends standard tabular workflows is critical.
 It establishes the foundation for production-ready spatial pipelines.